akrsnr/RaspberryPI_Internet_Radio/README.md

 The fact that there are applications of the components means we can use instructions existing already [KY040's module](https://github.com/martinohanlon/KY040) and [ how to connect it](http://codelectron.com/rotary-encoder-with-raspberry-pi/) --- [For 10K potentiometer(volume)](https://learn.adafruit.com/reading-a-analog-in-and-controlling-audio-volume-with-the-raspberry-pi/overview).
 Lastly, [20x4 LCD Display](https://www.raspberrypi-spy.co.uk/2012/08/20x4-lcd-module-control-using-python/)

-We need to create a subprocess by `fork` and to communicate with the child running `mplayer` we need PIPE.
+We need to create a subprocess by `fork`ing and to communicate with the child running `mplayer` via PIPE.
 What we need from `mplayer` is

  - Station Name
  - Track Artist